buildwithgrove/path/docusaurus/docs/develop/path/cheatsheet.md

 You can visit http://localhost:10350 in your browser to view the Tilt dashboard, which allows you to view the log output for all running containers.

-:::note
+:::caution

 The `PATH Gateway` stack may take a minute or more to initialize the first time you run it as it must download all required Docker images.

 You will be able to tell it is ready when you see log output like this in the `path` Resource in the Tilt dashboard:

 ```json
 {"level":"info","message":"Starting PATH gateway with Shannon protocol"}
 {"level":"info","message":"Starting the cache update process."}
 {"level":"info","package":"router","message":"PATH gateway running on port 3000"}
 {"level":"info","services count":1,"message":"Running Hydrator"}
 ```

 :::

 Once the `PATH Gateway` container is ready, you may send a relay to test.

 ## 4. Send a Relay